openhab/org.openhab.binding.zwave/doc/shenzhen/floodsensor_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-  * You can press the button once to wake up the device and send wakeup notification to controller.
-  * If press successfully, the LED will blink one time.
-  * The minimum wakeup interval is 300s
-  * The maximum wakeup interval is 16,777,200s (about 194 days)
-  * Allowable interval among each wakeup interval is 60 second, such as 360, 420, 480…
-  * Note: The default value is 12 hours.
-This value is longer, the battery life is greater.
+<ul&gt<li&gtYou can press the button once to wake up the device and send wakeup notification to controller.</li&gt <li&gtIf press successfully, the LED will blink one time.</li&gt <li&gtThe minimum wakeup interval is 300s</li&gt <li&gtThe maximum wakeup interval is 16,777,200s (about 194 days)</li&gt <li&gtAllowable interval among each wakeup interval is 60 second, such as 360, 420, 480…</li&gt <li&gtNote: The default value is 12 hours.
+This value is longer, the battery life is greater.</li&gt </ul&gt

 ## Channels